-Atosiban SUN contains atosiban.
-Atosiban SUN is used to delay the premature birth of your baby.
-Atosiban SUN is used in pregnant adult women, from week 24 to week 33 of the pregnancy.
+Atosiban solution for injection contains atosiban.
+Atosiban can be used to delay the premature birth of your baby.
+Atosiban is used in pregnant adult women, from week 24 to week 33 of the pregnancy.

-Atosiban SUN works by making the contractions in your womb (uterus) weaker.
+Atosiban works by making the contractions in your womb (uterus) less strong.
 It also makes the contractions happen less often.
 It does this by blocking the effect of a natural hormone in your body called "oxytocin" which causes your womb (uterus) to contract.